How Filipino CPAs Are Earning $2,500–$5,000 a Month Working With US Companies

 Senior Accountant and Accounting Manager: $2,500–$4,000

-This is the most active hiring band in the current market.
+This is the most active hiring band right now.
 Senior Accountants handle reconciliations, journal entries, close process support, and financial reporting.
 Accounting Managers add team oversight and process ownership.
-Both roles typically require 5–8 years of experience, strong QuickBooks or NetSuite skills, and a CPA or CPA-track credential.
+Five to eight years of experience, strong QuickBooks or NetSuite skills, and a CPA or CPA-track credential are typical requirements.
+Professionals who perform consistently at this level tend to grow into Controller relationships with the same clients over twelve to twenty-four months.

 FP&A Analyst and Financial Analyst: $2,000–$3,500

 FP&A roles are increasingly offshore-first at US growth companies.
-The work – budgeting, forecasting, variance analysis, KPI reporting, financial modeling – translates well to remote arrangements because it's output-oriented rather than presence-dependent.
-Filipino CPAs with strong Excel modeling skills and some exposure to FP&A tools (Adaptive Planning, Anaplan, or even Google Sheets-based models) are competitive for these roles.
+Budgeting, forecasting, variance analysis, KPI reporting, and financial modeling translate well to remote arrangements because the work is output-oriented.
+Filipino CPAs with strong Excel modeling skills and exposure to FP&A tools are competitive here.

 AP/AR Specialist and Staff Accountant: $1,200–$2,500

-For professionals earlier in their careers or returning to work after a gap, these roles are a legitimate entry point into US client relationships.
-The professionals in MAVI's network who are now earning $4,000+ per month as Controllers frequently started in Staff Accountant or AR Specialist roles with smaller US clients.
+These are entry to mid-level roles in the US-facing market.
+US clients expect accuracy, GAAP awareness, and reliable independent execution – not just data entry.
+For professionals earlier in their careers, these roles are a legitimate entry point into US client relationships.
+Many professionals in MAVI's network now earning $4,000+ as Controllers started in Staff Accountant or AR Specialist roles with smaller US clients.

 What Separates the $2,500 Profile from the $4,500 Profile

-The difference between the bottom and top of the range is almost entirely about three things: credential depth, demonstrated GAAP ownership, and track record with US clients.
+The gap across the range comes down to three things: credential depth, demonstrated GAAP ownership, and track record with US clients.

-Credential depth means holding a US CPA, or an ACCA with documented GAAP proficiency, or a CMA – not just a Philippine CPA (which carries weight locally but signals less to US employers unfamiliar with the PRC exam).
-This doesn't mean Philippine CPAs can't compete; many do successfully.
-But the ones earning at the high end have either a US-recognized credential or extensive documented US GAAP experience that substitutes for one.
+Credential depth means holding a US CPA, ACCA with documented GAAP proficiency, or CMA – not just a Philippine CPA alone, which carries weight locally but signals less to US employers unfamiliar with the PRC exam.
+Philippine CPAs do compete successfully at the top of the range, but those earning the most have either a US-recognized credential or extensive documented US GAAP experience that substitutes for one.

 Demonstrated GAAP ownership means having actually run a month-end close, prepared GAAP-compliant financial statements, managed deferred revenue schedules, or supported an external audit under US GAAP.
 Not studied it – done it.
-US employers in the $4,000+ range are not paying for potential; they're paying for people who have proven they can handle the function.
-Work samples, references from prior US clients, and specific technical assessments all matter here.
+US employers paying $4,000+ are paying for people who have proven they can handle the function, not for potential.

-Track record with US clients is the compounding asset.
-Every year of direct US client work adds credibility because it proves cultural fit, communication reliability, and the ability to operate independently across time zones.
-Professionals with two or three years of US remote work experience routinely command 30–50% more than equivalent professionals with zero US-facing history, even when the technical credentials are similar.
+Track record with US clients compounds over time.
+Every year of direct US client work adds credibility because it demonstrates communication reliability and the ability to operate independently across time zones.
+Professionals with two or three years of US remote experience routinely command 30–50% more than equivalent professionals with none, even when technical credentials are similar.

 Practical Steps to Position Yourself for the Higher End

-• Get your GAAP credentials documented.
 If you have US client experience, get references.
-If you have studied GAAP but not applied it professionally, complete a structured GAAP course from AICPA or a recognized provider and be able to speak specifically to the standards – ASC 606, ASC 842, deferred revenue, accrual close process.
+If you've studied GAAP but haven't applied it professionally, complete a structured course from AICPA and be able to speak specifically to the standards – ASC 606, ASC 842, deferred revenue, accrual close process.

-• Build QuickBooks ProAdvisor or NetSuite certification.
-Both are free or low-cost and provide a credible signal that is explicitly recognized by US clients.
-The ProAdvisor cert can be completed in a weekend; NetSuite SuiteFoundation takes longer but is meaningful differentiation for mid-market roles.
+Both are low-cost and explicitly recognized by US clients.
+The ProAdvisor certification takes a weekend; NetSuite SuiteFoundation takes longer but provides meaningful differentiation for mid-market roles.

-• Have work samples ready.
-A reconciliation schedule, a month-end close checklist, a financial model, or a sample management report you've prepared for a prior client – anything that demonstrates what your output actually looks like is worth more than any credential in a hiring conversation.
+A reconciliation schedule, a close checklist, a financial model, or a management report from a prior engagement demonstrates what your output actually looks like.
+It carries more weight in a hiring conversation than any credential.

-• Target your application to the right role tier.
-Applying for Controller roles when your strongest experience is Staff Accountant work wastes time and damages your credibility with potential clients.
+Applying for Controller roles when your strongest experience is Staff Accountant work wastes time and creates a poor impression with potential clients.
 Be precise about where your experience fits and build from there.

-Most Filipino accounting professionals who want US remote work don't lack the skills.
-They lack the channel.
-Finding US clients independently requires outbound sales effort, US network access, and the ability to navigate hiring processes designed for US applicants – none of which is part of a standard accounting career path in the Philippines.
+Most Filipino accounting professionals who want US remote work don't lack the skills – they lack access to the right clients.
+Finding US companies independently requires outbound sales effort, US network access, and the ability to navigate hiring processes designed for US applicants.

-MAVI solves the channel problem.
+MAVI solves this directly.
 The network connects pre-vetted Filipino finance and accounting professionals with US growth-stage and PE-backed companies that have active hiring needs.
-The vetting process – which accepts fewer than 2% of applicants – evaluates GAAP proficiency, tool fluency, communication quality, and functional depth.
+The vetting process – fewer than 2% of applicants are accepted – evaluates GAAP proficiency, tool fluency, communication quality, and functional depth.
 Professionals who pass are matched to clients based on fit, not just availability.

-The result is that MAVI candidates skip the months of cold outreach and unresponsive applications and move directly into client conversations with companies that have already committed to offshore hiring.
+MAVI candidates skip months of cold outreach and move directly into client conversations with companies that have already committed to global remote hiring.
 Placements typically happen within five days of a match.
-The clients are real companies – MAVI has placed talent with businesses across sectors including fintech, e-commerce, healthcare services, and B2B SaaS – and the engagements are structured as full-time or fractional relationships, not gig work.
+Engagements are full-time or fractional – not gig work – with no upfront fees and no contract lock-ins on the talent side.
+Apply to join our Talent Network here.

 Frequently Asked Questions